luismayta/jetpackcompose-pokemon/docs/contribute/github-flow.md

 ## Getting started

-To follow the instructions in this guide and start contributing to template-project project on GitHub:
+To follow the instructions in this guide and start contributing to jetpackcompose-pokemon project on GitHub:

 1. **Fork** the repo on GitHub
 2. **Clone** the project to your own machine